RobertJBabb/micropython_generic_apa102/README.md

  **MicroPython APA102** ( ESP8266 compatibility mode, same as above except as noted )

-  Get list element values:
+  List element values:

-    Get values are returned as (r,g,b,brightness) tuples write()
+  Get values are returned as (r,g,b,brightness) tuples

+  write()
+    Same as Show(), writes values to LEDs

   **Micropython SPI DotStar**

-  Same as Adafruit DotStar, but requires and SPI object instead of clock and data Pin objects
+  Same as Adafruit DotStar, but requires an SPI object instead of clock and data Pin objects